arielsalminen/vue-design-system/README.md

 - [x] Fix styleguide build scripts.
 - [x] Add a default `Icon` element that can import any SVG icon from `/static/icons/` by name only.
 - [x] better @font-face import.
-- [x] Make it possible to install via NPM
 - [ ] Add a default `Button` element with sensible default `props` for type, style, etc.
 - [ ] Better defaults.
 - [ ] Better code comments.